csells/flutter_genui/packages/spikes/fcp_client/docs/GenUI_Streaming_Protocol.md

 ## **Section 5: Event Handling**

 ### **5.1.
-Client-to-Server: The `EventPayload`**
+Client-to-Server: The `ClientRequest` Message**

-When a user triggers an event, the client sends an `EventPayload` message to the server.
-To support a stateless server architecture, this message must identify the client's capabilities.
+All communication from the client to the server is handled by a single, unified `ClientRequest` message.
+The presence of the optional `event` field determines the purpose of the request.

+- **Initial UI Request:** The client sends a `ClientRequest` with only the `catalogReference` and/or `catalog` fields.
+- **User Interaction:** The client sends a `ClientRequest` that includes the catalog information, the current `layout` and `state` of the UI, and an `event` object describing the interaction.

-The `EventPayload` is structured as follows:
+The `ClientRequest` is structured as follows:

 - `catalogReference`: An optional object identifying a predefined base catalog.
-  - `name`: The name of the base catalog (e.g., "material").
-  - `version`: The semantic version of the base catalog (e.g., "1.2.1").
-- `catalog`: An optional `WidgetCatalog` object.
-If `catalogReference` is provided, this contains any client-specific additions or overrides to the base catalog.
-If `catalogReference` is omitted, this should contain the full widget catalog that the client supports.
+- `catalog`: An optional `WidgetCatalog` object containing the full catalog or just additions.
+- `event`: An optional object describing the user interaction.
+Its presence indicates a user event.
   - `sourceNodeId`: The `id` of the `LayoutNode` that generated the event.
   - `eventName`: The name of the event (e.g., `onPressed`).
-- `timestamp`: An ISO 8601 string representing when the event occurred.
+  - `timestamp`: An ISO 8601 string of when the event occurred.
-- `arguments`: An optional object containing contextual data.
-The structure of this object **must** conform to the schema defined for this event in the resolved `WidgetCatalog`.
+  - `arguments`: An optional object with event-specific data.
+- `layout`: The complete `Layout` object of the current UI.
+Sent when `event` is present.
+- `state`: The complete `state` object of the current UI.
+Sent when `event` is present.

 ### **5.2.
 Server-to-Client: Streamed UI Update**